HoodedTissue/KiriKiriSCNJSONParser/README.md

 # KiriKiriSCNJSONParser
-Parse decompiled KiriKiri SCN scripts in the JSON format
+Spits out all of the scenario text in a decompiled SCN script into a .txt file

+use [FreeMote](https://github.com/UlyssesWu/FreeMote) to decompile scn files into json format